niacobel/CHAINS/docs/source/abin_launcher.other.rst

    raise abin_errors.AbinError ("my message here")

-Those raised exceptions wil be catched by ``ABIN LAUNCHER``, which will then either abort the execution or skip the incriminated geometry or configuration file, depending on where the error occurred.
+Those raised exceptions wil be caught by ``ABIN LAUNCHER``, which will then either abort the execution or skip the incriminated geometry or configuration file, depending on where the error occurred.

 Checking the existence of files and directories
 -----------------------------------------------